Riga is Latvia’s old capital and one enchanting city. Acknowledged by the UNESCO as a World Heritage site, there are so many things to do in Riga.

 18. Riga at night & nightlife

 So that’s been it.
-My 18 wonderful things to do in Riga.
+My 20 wonderful things to do in Riga.
 As I couldn’t possibly cover it all, I do urge you to do some further readings.
-There are not too many travel guides out there for Latvia, but I can recommend the Lonely Planet Travel Guide Estonia, Latvia & Lithuania, especially as it also covers the neighbouring countries.
-All of them worth a visit and easily to combine on a small eastern Europe itinerary.
+There are not too many travel guides out there for Latvia, but I can recommend the Lonely Planet Travel Guide Estonia, Latvia & Lithuania, especially as it also covers the neighboring countries.
+All of them worth a visit and easy to combine on a small eastern Europe itinerary.

 Note: I get commissions for purchases made through links in this post.

 Did I miss something on my list of things to do in Riga?
-Tell me your favourite places in the comment section below!
+Tell me your favorite places in the comment section below!

 Looking for other city guides from the old continent?
 Check out these: